HuangJianxjtu/my_opencv_program_libs/README.md

-# my_opencv_program_libs
+# Opencv Learning

-It's my program library about opencv.
-You can use those files to test whether opencv is well installed on your Ubuntu computer.
+It's my opencv demo programs and notes.
+You can use those programs to test whether opencv is well installed on your Ubuntu computer.

-## How to check if OpenCV is install on your computer?
+## How to check if OpenCV is installed on your computer?

 $ pkg-config --modversion opencv